 Guest Post for The Happy Puppers

-Each year you can easily set your clock to the fact that Dachshunds will be ranked among the world’s most popular breeds.
+Each year, you can easily set your clock to the fact that Dachshunds will be ranked among the world’s most popular breeds.
 And yet, as universally loved as these dogs are, their name is as misunderstood as their popularity is great!
+This article will cover how to pronounce dachshund.

 This article will delve into the the rabbit hole of this breed’s name, mainly covering the pronunciation of this breed’s name, but it’ll also dig into the origin story of Dachshunds, tracing its fascinating history back when Dachshunds were first bred in Germany.